Berlandiera lyrata, Lyreleaf Greeneyes

 Family: Asteraceae, Sunflower Family

-Duration: Annual, taproot.
+Duration: Perennial; taproot.

-Flowering Season: April to October.
+Flowering Season: April to October or year round.

 U.S. Weed Information: No data available.

 Threatened/Endangered Information: No data available.